openaudible/openaudible/README.md

 - Display all your books in searchable UI
 - Export web page/javascript file with all your books

+## Note
+This open source version 1.1.8 is not the latest available as a binary version.
+You can still build this version from scratch, but it will not be the latest version available.

 ## Building version 1.1.8
 OpenAudible is a java application that uses Maven for building.